19hours/sg-statutes/Acts/Passports Act.md

 (a) for reasons of passport security and integrity, the Controller considers that it is not desirable to issue that citizen with a Singapore passport; or

-(b) the Controller is satisfied that there are other exceptional circumstances where the citizen is already the holder of a Singapore passport.
+(b) the Controller is satisfied that there are other exceptional circumstances where that citizen is already the holder of a Singapore passport.

 ### Application for Singapore temporary travel document